Servideska/HPC/doc.zih.tu-dresden.de/docs/data_transfer/object_storage.md

 # Transfer Data between ZIH Systems and Object Storage (S3)

 Object Storage is an alternative to normal filesystem storage.
-It can be accessed via HTTPS.
+It can be accessed via HTTPS and can therefor be used where direct `scp` connections are prohibited, e.g. when one wants to copy data to another NHR center.
 Access is provided on request via the corresponding [self service page on object storage](https://selfservice.tu-dresden.de/services/objectstorage/).
 The access key (`Zugriffsschlüssel`) and the secret key (`Geheimer Schlüssel`) are required later when copying data to it.